localshred/rand9-collateral/blog/009-are-you-a-problem-solver-or-a-tool/are-you-a-problem-solver-or-a-tool.markdown

 1. From Nathan, I learned the very basics of programming: control flow, variables, functions, mysql, etc.
 2. From Rainer I learned a ton about OO programming and CSS-based designs, as well as semantic markup that validates and conforms to standards.
 He also taught me to love the complex Join Query, and love it I do.
 3. Ben showed me a new way to use objects I hadn't really seen before (closer to framework programming), and also got me a job at a great little startup where we were given a great opportunity to run the show.
 At that company, I gained absolutely invaluable experience managing, developing, and deploying large applications.
 We even got the chance to write our own web framework, which was a huge learning experience.
+4. Ryan showed me what it takes to really get things done.
+He's also a fine purveyor of knives and guns (which, admittedly has nothing to do with this post at all, it's just cool).
-4. From Eric and Kevin I gained the opportunity to take all my knowledge and apply it with a different toolset.
+5. From Eric and Kevin I gained the opportunity to take all my knowledge and apply it with a different toolset.
 I also learned a lot more about enterprise-level systems.

 All of these people and experiences has made me the developer I am today.
 I believe that whatever the road you take, eventually you come to be a developer who **solves problems**, which is really what software development is all about.